When is the cheapest time of year to fly to Orlando?

 Orlando insider information

-- Make a plan before you get off your flight — there are so many possibilities.
+- Make a plan before you get off your flight to Orlando — there are so many possibilities.
 Purchase theme-park tickets online to avoid standing in line at many of your favourite attractions.
 If you need to buy tickets after you arrive, get to the park an hour before it opens to queue up for tickets.

 - Check out the Orlando/Orange County Convention and Visitors Bureau website.
 It provides international guides and maps, advance ticket sales, including Magicards, links for booking hotel rooms and transport, information on the Orlando nightlife, restaurants as well as links to goings-on at the theme parks and in Orlando.